cybozu-go/cke/docs/ckecli.md

 ### `ckecli etcd backup list`

-List etcd backup files.
+List etcd backup files stored in the Kubernetes cluster.

 ### `ckecli etcd backup get BACKUP_NAME`

-Download etcd backup file to current directory.
+Download an etcd backup file stored in the Kubernetes cluster to the current directory.

-BACKUP_NAME is the name of backup file.
+`BACKUP_NAME` is the name of backup file.

 ## `ckecli kubernetes`